This printed article is located at https://cordlife.listedcompany.com/financials.html

 Short-term investments

-As at 30 September 2025, the Group recorded short-term investments of S$1.4 million compared to S$6.0 million as at 31 December 2024.
-The decrease was mainly due to redemption of a RCN in the principal amount of S$4.2million on 31 December 2024, which was subsequently received in 1H2025.
-The amount as at 30 June 2025 mainly comprises money market funds held in Malaysia.
+As at 31 December 2025, the Group recorded short-term investments of S$1.4 million (31 December 2024: S$6.0 million).
+The decrease was mainly due to redemption of a RCN in the principal amount of S$4.2 million on 31 December 2024, which was subsequently received during the year, The amount as at 31 December 2025 mainly comprises money market funds held in Malaysia.

 Trade and other payables, current and non-current

-As at 30 September 2025, the Group recorded current trade and other payables of S$15.9 million (31 December 2024: S$16.5 million) and non-current other payables of S$1.0 million (31 December 2024: S$1.0 million).
-The decrease in current trade and other payables was mainly attributable to the utilisation of S$0.7million as a result of the refunds made in relation to Refund/ Waiver of damaged and High-Risk Tanks during 1H2025.
+As at 31 December 2025, the Group recorded current trade and other payables of S$16.8 million (31 December 2024: S$16.5 million) and non-current other payables of S$1.1 million (31 December 2024: S$1.0 million).
+This was mainly due to the provision for warranty expense of S$0.3 million recognised as part of the Enhanced Package offered to the affected customers in Singapore.

 Lease liabilities, current and non-current

-As of 30 September 2025, the Group recognised lease liabilities of S$1.3 million on property and equipment leases (31 December 2024: S$2.4 million).
-The decrease in lease liabilities was attributable to payments during the period, offset by the addition of leased office and laboratory units in the Philippines.
+As of 31 December 2025, the Group recognised lease liabilities of S$1.3 million on property and equipment leases (31 December 2024: S$2.4 million).
+The decrease in lease liabilities was attributable to the payments made during the year.

 Contract liabilities, current and non-current

 Contract liabilities represent revenue received in advance for services revenues to be rendered under the various performance obligations identified in the cord blood, cord lining, cord tissue banking and diagnostics contracts.
-As at 30 September 2025, current and non-current contract liabilities were at S$11.4 million and S$63.6 million respectively (31 December 2024: S$10.5 million and S$64.4 million respectively).
+As at 31 December 2025, current and non-current contract liabilities were at S$11.1 million and S$63.0 million respectively (31 December 2024: S$10.5 million and S$64.4 million respectively).

 Income tax payable